eadewusic/OIBSIP/oibsip_task2/README.md

 ## Usage

-1. Ensure the virtual environment is activated.
+1. Ensure the virtual environment is activated in your terminal.
 2. Run the `voice_assistant.py` file:
    ```bash
    python voice_assistant.py